Paying for Your MBA

 If you need assistance in financing your degree, there are a variety of aid opportunities that you can explore.

 - Graduate Teaching Assistantships (GTAs) are awarded competitively through the School of Business and Economics.

 - You may be eligible for a new set of federal loans, up to $20,500 per academic year, as an independent student.
-For more information, contact Linda Fontaine in the financial aid office at 906-487-2622.
+For more information, contact the Financial Aid office at 906-487-2622.

 - National Service Graduate Fellowships (equal to approximately one-third of graduate tuition) are available to students who have provided service to the US through the military, AmeriCorps, or the Peace Corps.

 - You may qualify for a tax credit and/or business deduction for work-related education.
 We recommend that you seek advice from a tax professional or see IRS Publication 970 (if you are currently working, see pages 77-84—Business Deduction for Work Related Education, "maintain or improve job skills").

 - Consider contributing to a 529 college savings plan.
 In Michigan’s College Savings Plan, contributions are tax deductible up to specified limits.
 Withdrawals are federal and state income-tax-free when used for qualified expenses.
 If you are currently employed, your company may consider contributing to the 529 on your behalf.

 - Explore additional Graduate School financial aid options, including veteran's benefits and alternative loans.